 I hear often that people want this how-to guide for ABM that tells them how to execute and unlike inbound marketing, ABM is not a broad sweeping approach to content tied to a particular persona.

 To succeed at ABM you need the context and nuances that each target account has and you need to build content around those.
-Another great resource on this is HubSpot's account-based marketing guide.
+Another great resource on this is our account-based marketing guide.

 So we’ve talked about the key things most people struggle with and hopefully, I’ve alleviated some of your anxiety.
 So let’s now look at the top three topline account-based strategies: